mtvs/eloquent-approval/README.md

 After the setup, when new entities are being created, they are marked as _pending_.
 Then their status can be changed to _approved_ or _rejected_.

-When querying the model only _approved_ entities are included, i.e.: _rejected_ entities as well as _pending_ ones are excluded.
-You can include those by explicitly specifying it.

-When an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.
+Also, when an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.

+By default the approval scope is applied on every query and filters out the _pending_ and _rejected_ entities, so only _approved_ entities are included.
+You can include the entities that aren't _approved_ by explicitly specifying it.

 ## Install